datkk06/OpenStack-Tutorial/Content/keystone.md

 ###Keystone Authentication Service
-The Keystone identity service is a project providing identity, token, catalog, and policy services for use with RDO.
-Keystone provides token- and password-based authentication and high-level authorization, and a central directory of users mapped to the services they can access.
+The Keystone identity service is a project providing identity, token, catalog, and policy services for use with OpenStack.
+Keystone provides token and password-based authentication and high-level authorization, and a central directory of users mapped to the services they can access.
 The following commands should be available on the command-line path:

 * **keystone** the Keystone client, used to interact with Keystone
 * **keystone-manage** used to bootstrap Keystone data